English

 • Diabetic Patients irrespective of this sugar control can have various cranial neuropathy.
 It can produce diplopia (double vision) by the involvement of nerves supplying the ocular muscles.

-• It can produce visual disturbances by the involvement of retina (diabetic retinopathy), premature cataract, and involvement of optic nerves/macular(optic neuritis & maculopathy).
+• It can produce visual disturbances by the involvement of the retina (diabetic retinopathy), premature cataract, and involvement of the optic nerves/macular(optic neuritis & maculopathy).

 • It can produce facial paralysis & lower cranial nerve Palsy (i.e hoarseness of voice & difficulties in swallowing).